-- Do our children achieve as much as they can? - Are there differences in the achievements of different groups? - What are we doing for those children who we know are not achieving their best? - Are our actions effective what impact are they having?
+- Do our children achieve as much as they can? - Are there differences in the achievements of different groups? - What are we doing for those children who we know are not achieving their hest - Are our actions effective what impact are they having?

 An application for admission from a pupil with SEND will be considered according to the school's Admissions Policy.
-The prospective pupil seeking admissions will not be disadvantaged because of their SEND.
+Prospective pupils seeking admission will not be disadvantaged because of their SEND.

-On making a request for admission, parents are encouraged to discuss their child's possible SEND with the Head Teacher / Special Educational Needs and Disabilities Coordinator (SENDCo) at the earliest possible opportunity so that advice, support and any training needs can be put in place to meet the needs of their children.
+On making a request for admission, parents and carers are encouraged to discuss their child's possible SEND with the Head Teacher / Special Educational Needs and Disabilities Coordinator (SENDCo) at the earliest possible opportunity so that advice, support and any training needs can be put in place to meet the needs of their children.